Brain Trauma Foundation: TBI Guidelines

-The Brain Trauma Foundation has developed the Guidelines for the Management of Severe Traumatic Brain Injury, first published in 1995 and revised twice, most recently in 2007.
-The foundation has also developed companion guidelines for pediatric TBI, prehospital management of TBI, early indicators and prognosis of severe TBI, surgical management of TBI, and field management for combat medics.
+The Brain Trauma Foundation has developed the Guidelines for the Management of Severe Traumatic Brain Injury, first published in 1995, and revised periodically, most recently in 2016.
+It also developed the Guidelines for the Management of Pediatric Severe Traumatic Brain Injury, with the third edition published in 2019.
+The foundation has also developed companion guidelines for prehospital management of TBI, early indicators and prognosis of severe TBI, surgical management of TBI, and field management for combat medics.
 The guidelines seek to create uniformity in TBI care all over the world.